Rotationally invariant dynamical lattice regulators for Euclidean quantum field theories: Field actions and symmetries on a dynamical lattice

 Thus the Euclidean functional integral is defined formally by

-where $Dx$ is the flat measure in $\Xadm$, $DU$ is the product Haar measure over link variables, and $D\Phi$ is the standard product measure over matter fields (Lebesgue for bosons and the usual Grassmann measure for fermions).
+where $Dx$ is the flat measure in $\Xadm$, $DU$ is the product Haar measure over link variables, and $D\Phi$ is the standard product measure over matter fields, which is the Lebesgue measure for bosons and the usual Grassmann measure for fermions.

-We now present a representative class of gauge and matter actions on a dynamical mesh.
-In all cases the fields live on the abstract lattice $\Lambda$, and the interactions have the usual nearest--neighbour stencil, with couplings dressed by local geometry--dependent weights.
+We present a representative class of gauge and matter actions on a dynamical mesh.
+In all cases the fields live on the abstract lattice $\Lambda$, and the interactions have the usual nearest neighbour stencil, with couplings dressed by local geometry dependent weights.
 For later Osterwalder--Schrader (OS) reflection-positivity arguments, one subtlety is important: the local metric and volume constructed from a \emph{forward} corner frame are intrinsically biased with respect to the time direction.
 Rather than modifying the finite-difference stencils, we remove this bias by \emph{action averaging}: we define two local geometric dressings, exchanged by the OS reflection, and average the resulting actions.
 This produces a manifestly reflection invariant field action while preserving locality and gauge invariance.

 \textbf{Signed directions and the induced reflection on directions.} Let

 denote the set of signed coordinate directions, and write $\hat\mu\in\Z^d$ for the corresponding unit vectors, so that $\widehat{-\mu}=-\hat\mu$.
 We single out $\mu=1$ as the index-time direction, and define the time-reflection $\theta$ on directions by